DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 **14:58 reduction of Ag-Hbea** with 20 mL/min H2 **#55389**
 nothing happens besides an increase in intensity of the Ag peak at 2.7 A-1 which is about finished according to PCA analysis by ~ frame 40 in frame 108, change of H2 flow to 40 mL/min
+**16:04** abortion of reduction as no further change occured with last frame 124